qutubuddeen/Sparks-Foundations-Tasks/README.md

 # Sparks-Foundations-Tasks
-this repo contains Data Science and Business Analytics tasks assigned by the Sparks Foundation
+This Repo contains Data Science and Business Analytics tasks assigned by the Sparks Foundation

-task1 : prediction using popular ML algorithm Linear Regression
+Task1 : Prediction using popular ML Supervised algorithm Linear Regression

+Task2 : Prediction using Unsupervised ML algorithm KMeans Clustering on Iris Dataset